xtinoco/Code-Quiz/README.md

 # Code-Quiz

 For this weeks homework I have created a code quiz game on JavaScript fudamentals.
+(Couldnt figure out how to add timer and to keep score)

 ## Basic Functions